datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Store PAT for later use

-Copy the PAT token and store ina file on your local machine; we'll use it later.
+Copy the PAT token and store in a file on your local machine; we'll use it later.

 In the meantime, we're going to store in an environment variable.
 ```bash